-First up in our CBD FAQ - (Cannabidiol – pronounced ka-nə-bə-ˈdī-ˌȯl) is all over the news today, and for good reason.
-CBD is a chemical compound found in plants from the Cannabis family.
-Research and anecdotal reports show it is helpful with a huge array of ailments to the human body.
-Including common aches to more serious conditions.
-In his book Hope & Healing, The Case for Cannabis, Dr. Joseph Rosado describes the actions of CBD (and THC) on the CBD receptors in the vertebrate body.
-CBD (a plant based cannabinoid) mimics the body’s own endocannabinoids and acts on CB2 receptors that are found on immune cells, which circulate throughout the body and brain via the bloodstream.
+First up in our CBD FAQ - CBD (Cannabidiol – pronounced ka-nə-bə-ˈdī-ˌȯl) is all over the news today, and for good reason.
+CBD, a chemical compound found in plants from the Cannabis family, is being shown to help with a staggering array of ailments to the human body ranging from the common to the more serious.
+In his book Hope & Healing, The Case for Cannabis, Dr. Joseph Rosado describes the actions of CBD (and delta-9 THC) on the CBD receptors in the vertebrate body.
+CBD (a phytocannabinoid) mimics the body’s own endocannabinoids and primarily acts on CB2 receptors that are found on immune cells, which circulate throughout the body and brain via the bloodstream.
 CB2 receptors are also found in the spleen, as well as in some bone and liver cells.
 The short version is that this helps our bodies restore and maintain balance.
 The CB2 receptor isn't typically found on neurons, except for in the brainstem and hippocampus.
 However, non-neuronal brain cells called microglia appear to express CB2 receptors in response to inflammation and injury.

 For details on the science of how CBD works, obtain a copy of the book mentioned above or visit Project CBD’s page at https://www.projectcbd.org/science/how-cbd-works